|S E A R C H D V D B e a v e r|

 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 On the Beach has made it to Blu-ray from the Kino-Lorber label.
 The black and white image is transferred at 1.66:1 and looks quite clean.
 The 2 1/4 hour film is on a single-layered disc with a modest bitrate.
 There is a thickness to the visuals.
 The higher resolution adds pleasing layers to the contrast.
 There is minor depth and impressive detail in close-ups.
 Giuseppe Rotunno's (The Leopard, Rocco and His Brothers, Le Notti Bianche) cinematography has some infrequent, and curious, obtuse angles and plenty of shadow play.
-This Blu-ray seems to do a decent job of exporting the film in 1080P despite the limited robustness.
+This Blu-ray seems to do a decent job of exporting the film in 1080P.